abursavich/prometheus/discovery/README.md

 Now that your service discovery mechanism is ready to discover targets, you must help Prometheus discover it.
-This is done by implementing the `discovery.Config` interface and registering it with `config.RegisterServiceDiscovery` in an init function of your package.
+This is done by implementing the `discovery.Config` interface and registering it with `discovery.RegisterConfig` in an init function of your package.

 ```go
 type Config interface {